2015 World Draughts Championship

-The 2015 World Draughts Championship in international draughts was held from 8–24 November, 2015 in Emmen, Netherlands.
-It was held under the auspices of the International Draughts Federation (FMJD).
-Twenty players competed in the tournament.
-It was played as a round-robin, with 19 rounds in total, each of which was a micro-match of two games.
-The winning prize for the tournament was 25,000 euros.
+The 2015 World Draughts Championship in international draughts was held from 8–24 November, 2015 at the Hotel ten Cate in Emmen, Netherlands.
+The championship was played under the auspices of the International Draughts Federation (FMJD) as a round-robin tournament with 20 players (19 rounds).
+The total prize money for the tournament was 25,000 euros.

 Alexander Georgiev became World Draughts Champion for the ninth time.